 Bill has also written many articles regarding organization development for regional and national publications.
 He also is co-author of the book, Corporate Madness: How to Change the System When the System Refuses to Change.

 H. Tucker (“Bud”) Upshaw, Ph.D., is Principal Consultant of Upshaw Management Consulting, a management consulting and leadership development resource with offices in Rhinebeck, NY.
-He is an L.E.T.
-Master Trainer for GTI and has been conducting L.E.T.
-Workshops for over thirty years.
+He was an L.E.T.
+Master Trainer for GTI and regularly conducted L.E.T.
+Participant and Train-the-Trainer Workshops for more than thirty years.
 Bud holds degrees from Vanderbilt and Yale Universities, and received his doctoral degree from the University of Chicago.
 He has been guest lecturer at the Charles H. Lundquist College of Business at the University of Oregon and at the Institute of Organization Development at Loyola University of Chicago, and has served as Associate Professor of Psychology and Religion and Graduate Faculty Member of the Graduate Program in Counseling Psychology at George Williams College.

 Heidi is originally from Napa, California but spent nearly 20 years living abroad in London, England and Beijing, China where she first found Parent Effectiveness Training (P.E.T.).
 Prior to finding P.E.T. she and her husband were stuck in what she calls the “vicious cycle of using punishment and reward.”
 As soon as she took the course she knew that she wanted to become a P.E.T.
 Instructor and she has been teaching the course since 2011.
 Upon returning to the US, two years ago, she started The Parenting Difference, offering the Parent Effectiveness Training Course and workshops to families in the Raleigh, Durham area of North Carolina.
 She blogs about how she and her family put the skills to use and is a regular contributor to Huffington Post Parent.
 She also writes a weekly blog for her local paper called Parenting for All Seasons.
 She believes that the Parent Effectiveness Training course is more than just a class, it becomes a lifestyle that impacts all of your significant relationships.